leonore/deep-learning-for-immune-cells/timelog.md

 - *0.5 hour* Debugging models again

 ### 5 December
-- *1 hour* Working on clipping images to examine impact on autoencoder training
+- *1.5 hour* Working on clipping images to examine impact on autoencoder training

+### 6 December
+- *0.5 hour* Talking to Carol about best ways to pre-process images

+Next up:
+* Clean up clipping code
+* Go through function to make sure we don't copy in array memory addres = make copies !!
+* clean up and send to colab
+* copy images to usb or hard drive
+* write sliding window function